-Loressa Hon, Chief of Administration, reported that Staff found software that could help implement the ADA requirement more effectively and efficiently.
-Ms. Hon stated since there was no additional funding provided, Staff is reallocating our state operation budget to absorb the additional cost for the license.
+Loressa Hon, Chief of Administration, reported that Staff found software that could help implement the provided, Staff is reallocating our state operation budget to absorb the additional cost for the license.
 A proposal was submitted and the procurement process started with the Department of General Services for the approval to procure this license, which will cost \$74,800 annually.